 The Pete Hammond Interview

 As one of the original 'Mixmasters' in Stock, Aitken & Waterman's talented in-house team, Pete Hammond mixed and remixed many of Mel & Kim's single and album tracks.
-These days, Pete remains a successful and sough tafter music producer, creating both current and retro styled remixes for worldwide artists which contain his unmistakable musical signature.
-Here Pete takes the time to chat with melandkim.com about his work on Mel & Kim's recordings.
+These days, Pete remains a successful and sought after music producer, creating both current and retro styled remixes for worldwide artists which contain his unmistakable musical signature.
+Here, Pete takes the time to chat with melandkim.com about his work on girls' recordings.

 Thanks for agreeing to chat with us Pete.
 We obviously know you for your brilliant work mixing many of the Mel & Kim tracks... were you present during any of the girls' recording sessions?

 Mel & Kim had a very individual sound.
-Did you enjoy mixing the girls' tracks and do you have a favorite from those you mixed?
+Did you enjoy mixing the girls' tracks, and do you have a favorite?

 The 'Tay, Tay.
-Tay' 'vocal loc' of Respectable is still instantly recognisable.
-Did the heavy use of sampling equipment on many of the girls' songs make for a time-consuming process when mixing and how was this effect created?
+Tay' 'vocal loc' of Respectable remains instantly recognisable.
+Did the heavy use of sampling equipment on many of this, and many of the girls' other tracks, make for a time-consuming process when mixing?

 Which of the girls' tracks was the most challenging to nail?